|

 An

-NCVO Approved Consultant, Isabel founded her own fundraising consultancy
+NCVO Approved Consultant for 11 years, Isabel founded her own fundraising consultancy

 business in 1996, after 26 years in the private and voluntary sectors.
 She